MattiNieminen/tiko-example/README.md

 ## Development

-Open terminal, go to the working directory and run
+Open terminal, go to the working directory and run:

 ```bash
 lein develop
 ```

-Then open your IDE, and start the repl from there.
-Use ```(reset)``` to start the server, and reset it when you make changes.
+Then open your IDE, and start a new repl from there.
+Use ```(reset)``` to start the server, and reset it when you make changes to the backend.
+The frontend will update automatically when files are saved.

 ## Deployment

-Open terminal, go to the working directory and run
+Open terminal, go to the working directory and run:

 ```bash
 lein production
 ```

-This will produce and uberjar, which you run with command
+This will produce an uberjar, which you run with command:

 ```bash
 java -jar target/uberjar/tiko-example-0.1.0-SNAPSHOT-standalone.jar